Kentico/xperience-by-kentico-shopify/README.md

 }
 ```
 Note: The `StorefrontApiVersion` refers to the version of the Shopify Storefront API you are using.
 You can find the available versions and their release dates in the [Shopify API versioning documentation](https://shopify.dev/docs/api/usage/versioning).
+If `CMSShopifyConfig` is not filled, it is possible to set it in the Xperience by Kentico administration.
+To use this method, go to Shopify configuration module in Xperience by Kentico admin page and fill the credentials.
+Note that this method should only be used for development purposes.
+It is recommended to fill in the credentials using User Secrets.
 5. Add library to the application services
 ```csharp
 // Program.cs